 Lion Guardians is a conservation organization that promotes cultural sustainability and coexistence between lions and people across Kenya and Tanzania.
 Their main camp, Naharbala Camp, is located right in the middle of Amboseli and isolated from the comfortable amenities that you find in urban areas.

-Our four-hour trip from Nairobi led us to a camp that relies on Solar power to generate electricity for the camp’s infrastructure operations.
-Amboseli, a landscape of wonder filled with a dry and sprawling grassland, scattered trees and diverse wildlife.
-This was our destination on Valentine’s day this year, a team of three BRCK employees consisting of Robert our driver, Jimmy, an electrical engineer and me.
+Our four-hour trip from Nairobi led us to a camp that relies on solar power to generate electricity for the camp’s infrastructure operations.
+Amboseli, a landscape of wonder, filled with a dry and sprawling grassland, scattered trees, and diverse wildlife.
+This was our destination on Valentine’s day this year, a team of three BRCK employees consisting of Robert (our driver), Jimmy (an electrical engineer), and me.
 Foregoing the day of love to solve a long-term connectivity issue, we set out early that Tuesday morning.

 With the setup in place, Dr. Leela and the rest of the camp were able to access 7Mbps internet and even make a Skype call, something we urbanites take for granted.
-The installation was a success and the BRCK team of three departed in the late afternoon satisfied with a well done job.
+The installation was a success and the BRCK team of three departed in the late afternoon, satisfied with a well done job.

 However, two weeks later, the internet connectivity stopped operating and this prompted two more trips to Naharbala camp to identify the issue.
 We suspected that the issue was the mobile network signal and frequency.
 So we installed a GSM/3G signal booster but even this did not solve the problem.
-We came to a conclusion that the towers were transmitting on EDGE frequency (900MHz) and this would fluctuate to 3G (1200MHz) after a while and internet connectivity would resume.
-To our relief, Dr. Leela informed us that another conservation camp (focusing on Baboons) within Amboseli was experiencing the same problem and that Safaricom engineers were scheduled to do repairs and maintenance at the Kinama cell tower.
+We came to the conclusion that the towers were transmitting on EDGE frequency (900MHz) and this would fluctuate to 3G (1200MHz) after a while and internet connectivity would resume.
+To our relief, Dr. Leela informed us that another conservation camp (focusing on baboons) within Amboseli was experiencing the same problem and that Safaricom engineers were scheduled to do repairs and maintenance at the Kinama cell tower.

 At the time of publishing this blog, the internet connectivity remained intermittent due to the mobile network signal issue.
-BRCK’s goal is to connect Africa but it’s also important for the backhaul infrastructure such as mobile or satellite to be stable and efficient.
+BRCK’s goal is to connect Africa, but it’s also important for the backhaul infrastructure such as mobile or satellite to be stable and efficient.